Welcome to A Winter Escape, my own little corner of the internet.

 Guilt-free global parenting

 That’s what I’m about.
-It’s okay to be you and you don’t have to be a martyr because you’re a mum now.
+As mums, we often buy into this idea that we have to live solely for our kids now; that every decision we make has to be made with them as the priority, not ourselves.
+But it’s okay to be you, and to make yourself a priority – you don’t have to be a martyr because you’re a mum now.
 Build memories for you and your family, not a pedestal for yourself.
-Because life is hard enough without holding yourself to impossible standards.
+Life is hard enough without holding yourself to impossible standards.

 Just a note about this blog: